 Utilizing Blank Space

 Empty space can be just as important as all of the tactics we have reviewed.
 Taking a balanced approach to your overall visual presentation is key to a successful outcome.
-Merchandisers suggest not using every inch of space and filling it with displays and product.
+Merchandisers suggest not using every inch of space and filling it with displays and products.
 Rather, add some blank areas to allow your customers to take a moment and relax.

 Consider your decompression zone – the first five to 15 feet of your shop.
 This is the area the customer can take a broad, sweeping look at the full shop and it helps them transition into your shop.
 Consider carefully what you place there as research shows these items are often overlooked at first.